nikitakpr/Data-Visualisation/Relational Data model (MovieLens Dataset)/README.md

 ## Data :cloud:
 The MovieLens dataset (https://grouplens.org/datasets/movielens/) is a publicly-released dataset of user movie ratings, built with a relational schema.

+## Packages and Software used :computer:
+Python
+matplotlib
+Tableau

 ## Insights :pencil:

 ![ScreenShot 1](Visualizations/Genres_trend_over_the_years.png)